chartpath/ramses-elasticsearch/readme.md

 #### Aggregations

-First, open `local.ini` and change `elasticsearch.enable_aggregations` to `true` because this feature is disabled by default.
-Then restart the server.

 Let's say we want to know something that requires a little computation, like the average level of gender inequality worldwide.
 This (and all kinds of other questions) can be answered using aggregations.

+First, open `local.ini` and change `elasticsearch.enable_aggregations` to `true` because this feature is disabled by default.
+Then, restart the server.

 ```bash
 $ http :6543/api/gii_countries _aggs.avg_gender_ineq.avg.field==gender_inequality_index_value_2013